 Jump start your next home project, learn new DIY techniques or get landscaping tips at home and garden shows across the state.
 The OKC Home & Outdoor Living Show, Southwest Oklahoma’s Home & Garden Show in Lawton and the Rogers County Home & Garden Show in Claremore all have experts on hand to help spark your imagination.

-The spring growing season at Crestview Farms in Arcadia offers an abundance of organic fruits and vegetables that are ripe for the picking.
-Head out early in the day and start filling your containers with huge strawberries and delicious blackberries as well as fresh lettuce, carrots, green onions and even garlic.
+Oklahoma is full of u-pick farms bursting with seasonal selections.
+The spring growing season at Joe’s Farm in Bixby offers an abundance of organic fruits and vegetables that are ripe for the picking.
+Head out early in the day and start filling your containers with huge strawberries and delicious blackberries as well as snow peas, long beans, watermelon and cherry tomatoes.

 Smell the blooming magnolia plants at the Magnolia Festival of Oklahoma in Durant, the Magnolia Capital of Oklahoma.
 Be sure to visit the arts and crafts vendors after enjoying the smell wafting through the trees, and watch the traditional Choctaw dancers, turtle races and fireworks display.
 The whole family can enjoy the Ferris wheel and other family-friendly fair food, carnival rides and games.

 Every spring Shepherd’s Cross in Claremore sheers their sheep and welcomes everyone to their farm for two days of fun and entertainment.
 During Woolly Weekend, you’ll get the chance to observe “Sheep to Shawl” techniques as wool is taken directly from the sheep and turned into usable fabric.
 Shepherd’s Shop is open during this time for browsing through woolly products and other gifts.